Chart Color Schemes

 Port Macquarie Surrounds ranks among the oldest 10% of areas nationwide

-Port Macquarie Surrounds has a median age of 50, which is higher than the Rest of NSW figure of 43 and above the national average of 38.
-The 65-74 age group makes up 18.3% of its population, compared to Rest of NSW's percentage and significantly higher than the national figure of 9.4%.
-In contrast, the 25-34 age cohort is less prevalent at 7.1%.
+Port Macquarie Surrounds has a median age of 50, which is higher than the Rest of NSW figure of 43 and also above the national average of 38.
+The 65-74 age group makes up 18.3% of the population in Port Macquarie Surrounds, compared to 9.4% nationally and 12.0% in the Rest of NSW.
+Meanwhile, the 25-34 age cohort is less prevalent at 7.1%.
 According to the 2021 Census, the 75 to 84 age group has grown from 6.3% to 8.0%, while the 65 to 74 cohort increased from 16.7% to 18.3%.
-Conversely, the 55 to 64 cohort declined from 18.5% to 16.9%, and the 45 to 54 group dropped from 13.7% to 12.2%.
-By 2041, demographic modeling projects significant changes in Port Macquarie Surrounds' age profile.
-The 75 to 84 age cohort is expected to grow by 165 people (38%), from 431 to 597.
-Notably, the combined 65+ age groups are projected to account for 62% of total population growth, reflecting the area's aging demographic trend.
+Conversely, the 55 to 64 cohort has declined from 18.5% to 16.9% and the 45 to 54 group dropped from 13.7% to 12.2%.
+Demographic modeling suggests that by 2041, Port Macquarie Surrounds' age profile will change significantly.
+The 75 to 84 age cohort is projected to grow by 165 people (38%), from 431 to 597.
+Notably, the combined 65+ age groups are expected to account for 63% of total population growth, reflecting the area's aging demographic profile.
 Conversely, population declines are projected for the 65 to 74 and 55 to 64 cohorts.